 To address the situation, Samsung partnered with 700 engineers and researchers, tested 200,000 phones in every extreme condition possible to see the device’s areas for improvement.

 Once Samsung figured out what exactly caused the smart phone to burst into flames, they rolled out a quality assurance program for their devices and took accountability for their shortcomings by communicating it to the public.

 Thanks to Samsung’s transparency and accountability, consumers gave them another chance and continued supporting the tech giant amidst the unfortunate situation.

-Wrapping Up On Company Reputation
+Wrapping Up on Company Reputation

 Company reputation is the public’s opinion of your brand, which plays a crucial role in your brand’s consumer base and revenue.

-To improve your company reputation:
+To improve your company reputation management:

 - Display positive social proof